stolk/dutch-blunt/README.md

-	        int destbufsz,                  //!< size of output buffer in bytes. float posx, float posy,         //!< target position for text render. float sclx, float scly,         //!< scale of the text render. int* textw,                     //!< out: width of longest line. int* texth                      //!< out: height of text.
+	        int destbufsz,                  //!< size of output buffer in bytes. float posx, float posy,         //!< target position for text render. float sclx, float scly,         //!< scale of the text render. float fadestart,		//!< if >=0, start fading out at this character number and write opactities. int* textw,                     //!< out: width of longest line. int* texth                      //!< out: height of text.
 	);